zelmasbahi/msid/src/en/sponsor/index.md

 - ✅ Complete scheduling flexibility
 - ✅ No monthly commitments
 - ✅ Pay-as-you-go
+- ✅ Each class = 1 hour + 10-minute break
 - ✅ Perfect for beginners or busy schedules

 ## 📅 2.
 Monthly Plan